How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Part 7: Harvesting Your Aeroponic Crops

 After several weeks of growth (timing varies by crop), your plants will be ready for harvest.
-Here's how we harvest our aeroponic-grown greens:
+Here's how we harvest our aeroponic-grown greens.

 Harvesting Pak Choi and Tatsoi